Cadillac GT4: Overview

 The GT4 was unveiled on May 29, 2023 and is similar to a XT4, but has different dimensions including a slightly longer wheelbase and has sleeker styling and a lower roofline.
 Its interior features a 33-inch instrument cluster and center infotainment combination display, heated and ventilated seats, a 15-speaker AKG audio system, surround-view camera system, digital rearview mirror, and a color heads-up display.
 The XT4 uses a multi-link independent rear suspension.

 The GT4 is powered by a 1.5-liter or 2.0-liter turbocharged inline-four engine with front wheel drive and all wheel drive options.
 The 1.5-liter turbocharged engine produces 208 hp and 199 lbft of torque, while the 2.0-liter turbocharged engine produces 233 hp and 258 lbft of torque.
 Both engines operate with a 48-volt mild hybrid system and drive the wheels through a nine-speed automatic transmission.

-Production of the GT4 was temporarily discontinued in 2023.